Noobmaster69korg/EMG_gesture_classifier_Verilog/Vivado_Project_File/description.md

 This folder contains the Vivado XPR ie project file itself.
-If this opens up properly in your device, then you dont need to go through the cubersome process of setting it up
+If this opens up properly in your device, then you dont need to go through the cubersome process of setting it up.
+Just have single_real_sample_tb as your "set as top" testbench and you are good to go.
+Its then up to you to add the signals onto the waveform to validate your own doubts and beliefs on the results